-This report provides an overview of the mobile network operators and MVNOs in Latin America.
-It includes a range of operating and financial indicators as well as analyses on regulatory and technological developments and assessments on market competition, spectrum auctions and operator strategies.
+This regional report provides an overview of the mobile network operators and MVNOs in Latin America.
+It includes a range of operating and financial indicators to September 2021, as well as analyses on regulatory and technological developments and assessments on market competition, spectrum auctions, and operator strategies.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to BuddeComm's weekly newsletter.